Child Support Process

 Important

-• checkedIf paternity of the child(ren) is at issue, the court may order free genetic (DNA) testing.
-Testing is available at all Child Support locations with an appointment.
+• checkedIf the parentage of the child(ren) has not been legally determined or established, the court may order free genetic (DNA) testing.
+Testing is available at all Child Support locations by walk-in or appointment.

 Establishing Parentage

-There are two options to establish parentage and legal responsibility:
+There are two options for unmarried parents to establish parentage rights and responsibility:

-• checkedVoluntary Declaration of Parentage (VDOP) both parents can sign a VDOP form in the hospital form, welfare office, county clerk, or child support office to establish paternity.
-This is a free and easy way to establish paternity without having to go to court.
+• checkedVoluntary Declaration of Parentage (VDOP)-both parents can sign a VDOP form in the hospital, welfare office, county clerk, or child support office to establish parentage.
+This is a free and easy way to establish parentage without having to go to court.

-• checkedCourt Order of Parentage – a court order to legally establish parentage
+• checkedCourt Order of Parentage – a court order to legally establish a parental relationship.

 For more information on Parent Resources, please visit our Resources for Parents page.